ClapeyronThermo/Clapeyron.jl/docs/src/tutorials/basics_model_construction.md

  "carbon dioxide" => (19.8, 0.0734, -5.6e-5, 1.72e-8)
  "methane" => (19.25, 0.0521, 1.2e-5, -1.13e-8)
 ```
 Ideal gas models are by far the simplest case to consider when building models.
 Other equations of state have additional features which will be discussed next.
-Of interest to general users may be the [group-contribution models](#group-contribution-models) and how to construct models [from user-defined parameters](#user-defined-parameters).
+Of interest to general users may be the [group-contribution models](#group-contribution-models).

 ## Cubic Models
+!!! tip A full list of cubic equations of state is available (see [Cubic Models](@ref)).

 At the surface, cubic models are quite simple as well.
 As an example, consider a mixture of methanol and benzene in Peng-Robinson (`PR`):
 ```julia
 julia> model = PR(["methanol","benzene"])